-London Underground system has the 11th highest ridership in the world.
+London Underground system has the 11th highest Metro system ridership in the world.
 Locals often call it the “Tube”, but only 45% of it is underground.
 Though some of its 270 stations opened in 1890, its 250 miles, 12 lines and Docklands Light Railway.
-Underground trains run between 5am-Midnight, Monday to Saturday, with reduced operating hours on Sunday.
-In December 2015, 24-hour Tube service will become available on Friday and Saturday nights on the Jubilee, Victoria and most of the Piccadilly, Central and Northern Tube lines.
-Mind the gap between train floor and platform at some stations – you can easily trip, if not watching.
-The Victoria line goes crosses the River Thames south to Brixton.
+Underground trains run between 5am-Midnight, Monday to Saturday, with reduced operating hours on Sunday night.
+24-hour service is available on Friday and Saturday nights on the Jubilee, Victoria and most of the Piccadilly, Central and Northern Tube lines.
+Mind the gap between train floor and platform at some stations.
+You can easily trip, if not watching.

 View this LONDON UNDERGROUND SYSTEM MAP.
 As you see from the map, lines are color-coded.
 Atypical of Metro systems worldwide, some lines are named for midpoint stations, rather than the last station on their line.